Drainage in potted plants is uber important.

 You should also note that MP is always uniform within the entire container.

-However, when you water your plants, there’s another opposing force that ensures, water penetrates into the media, moves through and across, and finally drains from the bottom of the pot.
+However, when you water your plants, there’s another opposing force in conjuction with capillary action that ensures, water penetrates into the media, moves through and across, and finally drains from the bottom of the pot.

 We call this force – gravity.